Early Stopping for Deep Image Prior: Introduction

-Fortunately, the combination of DIP models and first-order optimization methods offers a blessing: in practice, $G_{\mb \theta}(\mb z)$ has a bias toward the desired visual content, and learns it much faster than learning the noise.
-So the reconstruction quality climbs to a peak before potential degradation due to noise; see \cref{fig:overfit}.
-This ``early-learning-then-overfitting'' (ELTO) phenomenon has been repeatedly reported, and is also backed by theories on simple $G_{\mb \theta}$ and linear $f$~\cite{heckel2020denoising,HeckelSoltanolkotabi2020Compressive}.
-The successes of DIP models claimed above are mostly conditioned on the premise that \emph{early stopping} (ES) around the performance peak can be made.
+\paragraph{Overfitting issue in DIP} A critical detail that we have glossed over is \textbf{overfitting}.
+Since $G_{\mb \theta}$ is often substantially overparameterized, $G_{\mb \theta}(\mb z)$ can represent arbitrary elements in the $\mb x$ domain.
+Global optimization of~\eqref{eq:dip} would normally lead to $\mb y = f \circ G_{\mb \theta}\paren{\mb z}$, but $G_{\mb \theta}(\mb z)$ may not reproduce $\mb x$, e.g., when $f$ is non-injective, or $\mb y \approx f\paren{\mb x}$ so that $G_{\mb \theta}(\mb z)$ also accounts for the modeling and observational noise.
+Fortunately, DIP models and first-order optimization methods together offer a blessing: in practice, $G_{\mb \theta}(\mb z)$ has a bias towards the desired visual content and learns it much faster than learning noise.
+Therefore, the quality of reconstruction climbs to a peak before the potential degradation due to noise; see \cref{fig:overfit}.
+This ``early-learning-then-overfitting'' (ELTO) phenomenon has been repeatedly reported in previous work and is also supported by theories on simple $G_{\mb \theta}$ and linear $f$~\citep{heckel2020denoising,HeckelSoltanolkotabi2020Compressive}. \textbf{The successes of the DIP models claimed above are on the premise that appropriate early stopping (ES) around performance peaks can be made}.